Applying to the RAU for postgraduate courses

 Whilst most postgraduate courses start in September, for some programmes there is an option of starting in January and completing in January of the following year.
 If this is an option for your chosen course it will be identified on the course information pages and discussed at open day.

-Freshers’ induction week
+Welcome and induction week

-The Freshers' induction week is for first-year students and takes place the week prior to Week 1 (sometimes referred to as ‘Week 0’).
+The welcome and induction week is for first-year students and takes place the week prior to Week 1 (sometimes referred to as ‘Week 0’).
 Alongside the Students' Union we have organised a range of daytime and evening activities designed to help new students settle in, find their way around campus, become familiar with key members of the teaching team and Support Services and make friends.
 You will be given full details about your induction week and timetables prior to your arrival.

 Pre-sessional activities